simon-nunez-aschenbrenner/bloom-mcu/README.md

 ![alt text](/img/hub_ext.png "Bloom Box")

-The sensor is built around an [Adafruit Feather 32u4 RFM95 (868/915 MHz variant)](https://www.adafruit.com/product/3078) development board with a Semtech SX1276 LoRa radio and uses a capacitive soil moisture sensor, for better corrosion resistance than conductive sensors.
-Only version v2.0 of this unbranded, but popular sensor with the [TLC555](https://www.ti.com/lit/ds/symlink/tlc555.pdf) timing chip is compatible with the 3V logic on the Adafruit board.
-The 3.7V 2Ah LiPo battery is chargeable trough the Adafruit’s mini USB port and charging circuit.
+The sensor is built around an [Adafruit Feather 32u4 RFM95 LoRa Radio (868/915 MHz variant)](https://www.adafruit.com/product/3078) development board and uses a capacitive soil moisture sensor for better corrosion resistance than conductive sensors (Only version 2.0 of this unbranded, but popular moisture sensor with the [TLC555](https://www.ti.com/lit/ds/symlink/tlc555.pdf) timing chip is compatible with the 3V logic on the Adafruit board).
+The 3.7V 2Ah LiPo battery is chargeable trough the Adafruit’s Mini USB port and charging circuit.

 ![alt text](/img/sensor_ext.png "Bloom Sensor")

-A user controls their irrigation system through an Android app.
+A user controls their irrigation system through a smartphone running our app.
 A minimal setup consists of a water source, one hose, one Bloom Box and one Bloom Sensor.
-With our prototype hardware the hub still needs to be connected to a mains power supply to drive the 12V magnetic valves, but this could be substituted with solar power in the future.
-To warn the user in case the water tank runs empty, a float switch is integrated at the bottom and connected to the hub's micro controller.
+With our prototype hardware the hub still needs to be connected to a mains power supply to drive the 12V magnetic valves, although this could be substituted with a battery and solar power in the future.
+To warn the user in case the water tank runs empty, a float switch is integrated at its bottom and connected to the hub's microcontroller.
 The sensors are completely wireless.
-In a production environment the integrated battery should last at least a whole irrigation period (9 months) on a single charge by only measuring the moisture level once every hour and sleeping the rest of the time.
+In a production environment the integrated battery should last at least a whole irrigation period (about 9 months) on a single charge by only measuring the moisture level once every hour and sleeping the rest of the time.

 ------------------------